 In 1982 The MGA appointed a panel to select a dream set of eighteen separate holes compiled from all of the courses in the Met Section.
 The MGA based their selections on simply criteria, hole difficulty, aesthetic, and overall uniqueness.
 The dream course included reputable clubs such as Shinnecock Hills, National Golf Links, Baltursol and Winged foot as well as Woodmere’s own 16th hole.

-Our Current professional is John Gatta, and is joined by his assistants Ed Burke, Janice Metzler, and Matt McAdow.
+Our Current professional is John Gatta, and is joined by his assistants Ryan Zachry and Janice Metzler.